“A man is as young as his spinal column. If your spine is stiff at 30, you are old. If it is flexible at 60, you are young.” Joseph H. Pilates

 Therefore, the RehaBed has outstanding pressure care management qualities.

-As the slat base adapts perfectly to the shape of the body it gives perfect, equal support to the spine along its full length and exceptional lower back support.
+The slat base adapts perfectly to the shape of the user’s body.
+It provides perfect, equal support to the spine along its full length as well as exceptional lower back support.

 The RehaBed is the perfect solution for preventing and treating of

-- Lumbago, sciatica, disc herniation and post-operative conditions
+- Lumbago, sciatica, spinal disc herniation and post-operative conditions

 - Degenerative disc disease and vertebral subluxations